j3fsantos/GillianPlatform.github.io/docs/development/install.md

 ### Sandboxing

 We make use of [esy](https://esy.sh) for dependency management, which sandboxes the dependencies.
-Apart from the very few external dependencies (including esy), installing Gillian's dependency **will not** affect any current environment you have and it should therefore be perfectly safe to install the development environment directly on your machine.
+Apart from the very few external dependencies (including esy), installing Gillian's dependency **will not** affect any current environment you have (including your opam switches) and it should therefore be perfectly safe to install the development environment directly on your machine.

 ### External dependencies